dzondraa/ProjectManager/README.md

 # EducationProject
-Backend platform (Domain driven design) and REST API - For storing project and task data with code
+Backend platform (Domain driven design) based on CQRS (Command Query Responsibility Segregation) pattern and REST API - For storing project and task data with code

 This repository contains source code for: